trebor/soul-bound/rfc.md

 * **Mechanisms:**
   * Real-world in-person verification cannot be parallelized at zero marginal cost.
   * Token stakes (`S_mint`, `S_endorse`) and slashing penalties ensure each new identity carries a significant financial risk.
-  * Protocol-level graph analysis tools provide the following capabilities for detecting potential identity fraud:
-    * **Degree Limits**
+  * Protocol enforces the following core limits:
-      * Maximum number of concurrent sponsorships per identity (configurable via governance)
+    * Maximum concurrent sponsorships per identity
-      * Rate-limiting of new sponsorships over time windows
-    * **Temporal Controls**
     * Minimum time between sponsorships from the same identity
-      * Maximum sponsorship rate per time window
-    * **Geographic Verification**
-      * Required physical co-location for verification (enforced via sensor data)
+    * Required physical co-location for verification
-      * Minimum distance between verification events
-  * **Response Mechanisms**
-    * Automatic rejection of requests violating protocol limits
+  * Violations of these limits result in automatic rejection of requests
-    * Increased stake requirements for high-frequency sponsors
-    * Mandatory cooling-off periods between sponsorships
-    * Enhanced verification requirements for suspicious patterns

-Note: While the protocol provides these basic identity fraud resistance mechanisms, specific trust models, reputation scoring, and detailed behavioral analysis are left to application-layer implementations.
-This separation allows different use cases to apply their own trust policies while maintaining the core security guarantees of the protocol.

 ## **9.4 Privacy: ZK-Proof Guarantees**

 * **Invariant:** No raw biometric or environmental sensor data is revealed on-chain or to validators; only zero-knowledge proofs and hashes are published.
-* **ZK Proof Security Parameters**
-  * Proof System Requirements:
-    * Soundness error ≤ 2⁻¹²⁸
-    * Knowledge soundness against polynomial-time adversaries
-    * Statistical zero-knowledge
-  * Circuit Parameters:
-    * Field size ≥ 256 bits
-    * Constraint count appropriate for sensor data size
-    * Efficient prover time (≤ 1 second on mobile devices)
-  * Implementation Requirements:
-    * Constant-time arithmetic operations
-    * Memory-hard hashing for witness generation
-    * Side-channel resistant proof generation

-* **Privacy-Preserving Mechanisms**
+* **Core Requirements:**
-  * **Sensor Data Protection**
   * Raw sensor readings never leave the device
   * Only hashes of sensor data are exchanged
   * ZK proofs attest to correct hash computation
-  * **Biometric Data Protection**
-    * Biometric templates stored only on device
-    * Matching performed locally
+  * Biometric matching performed locally
-    * Only match/no-match result included in proof
+  * Only match/no-match results included in proofs
-  * **Environmental Data Protection**
   * Location data generalized to region level
   * Time data rounded to nearest minute
   * Ambient data aggregated into categories

-* **Side-Channel Attack Mitigations**
-  * **Timing Attacks**
-    * Constant-time cryptographic operations
-    * Randomized proof generation delays
-    * Uniform memory access patterns
-  * **Power Analysis**
+* **Security Parameters**
-    * Power-balanced circuit design
-    * Randomized execution paths
-    * Hardware security module usage recommended
+  * Soundness error ≤ 2⁻¹²⁸
+  * Knowledge soundness against polynomial-time adversaries
-  * **Memory Attacks**
+  * Statistical zero-knowledge
-    * Secure memory erasure after use
+  * Field size ≥ 256 bits
-    * Encrypted memory for sensitive data
+  * Constraint count appropriate for sensor data size
-    * Memory access pattern randomization

-* **Implementation Requirements**
-  * All implementations must:
-    * Use audited cryptographic libraries
-    * Implement constant-time operations
-    * Provide secure memory management
-    * Support hardware security features
-  * Mobile implementations should:
-    * Utilize secure enclaves when available
-    * Implement proper key storage
-    * Handle background/foreground transitions securely

-Note: While the protocol specifies these security parameters and requirements, specific ZK proof system choices (e.g., Bulletproofs, zk-SNARKs) and implementation details are left to individual deployments based on their security requirements and performance constraints.
+Note: Specific ZK proof system choices, implementation details, and side-channel attack mitigations are left to individual deployments based on their security requirements and performance constraints.
+See Section 11 for implementation guidance.

 ## **9.5 Revocation & Slash Soundness**